Fiat Tipo hatchback - Interior & comfort

 It’s also a shame that the materials, which are so well assembled, feel so mismatched in their own right.
 There are soft-touch surfaces on the dashboard that feel very tactile and pleasant, but they contrast badly with harsher plastics elsewhere.
 The textures used also collect dirt, scratches and marks all too easily.
-None of this is particularly galling at the low prices asked by the Easy model, but it does rather take the sheen off the value of the more expensive Lounge version.
+None of this is particularly galling at the low prices asked by the base model, but it does rather take the sheen off the value of the more expensive versions.

 Comfort is definitely a Tipo strong suit.
 There's plenty of space everywhere and the driver’s seat has lots of adjustment, so it’s easy enough to get comfortable.
 The Tipo’s ride quality is actually very good, seeming particularly in tune with poor UK road surfaces.
 Wind noise is also very well muted at speed.